 Welcome to Brighton College Abu Dhabi.

-Whether you are new to our family or have been with us for several years, it is with great excitement that we invite you into our Sixth Form.

-This is my seventh year at Brighton College and I have witnessed it grow and flourish into one of the finest schools in Abu Dhabi and the UAE.
-I feel privileged to work here, and I am equally passionate to ensure you too will be proud to consider yourself part of the Brighton College family community.
-We celebrate every success be it in the classroom, on the sports field, in the theatre or within our art gallery.
+Whether you are new to our family or have been with us for several years, it is with great excitement that I invite you into our Sixth Form.
+This is my ninth year at Brighton College and I have witnessed it grow and flourish into one of the finest schools in Abu Dhabi and the UAE.
+I feel privileged to work here, and I am equally passionate to ensure that you too will be proud to consider yourself part of the Brighton College community.
+We aim to celebrate every success be it in the classroom, on the sports field, in the theatre or within our art gallery.